kodepandai/laravel-api-response/README.md

 // with this helper

-// it will automatically return a json response  if validation fails ApiResponse::validateOrFail([
+// it will automatically return a json response if validation fails
+// if the validation passes, it will return validated data
+$validatedData = ApiResponse::validateOrFail([
     'email' => 'required|email',
     'username' => 'required|unique:users,username',
 ]);